Global Powers of Luxury Goods 2020

 - Top 100 luxury goods companies based in China, Japan, and the US saw their composite year-on-year rate of sales growth drop sharply in FY2019 while companies based in Europe saw an increase in their growth rate, with the exception of the UK, which saw a subtle fall.

-- While Italy has the greatest number of luxury goods companies, France contributed the largest share (28.3%) to the total sales of Top 100 luxury goods companies.
+- While Italy has the greatest number of luxury goods companies, France is the highest performing country with 15.7% composite sales growth, contributing 28.3% the largest share to the total sales of Top 100 luxury good companies.

-- Multiple luxury goods were the top-performing sector in FY2019 with 12.8% sales growth and contributed more than one-third of the total Top 100 luxury goods sales.
+- The multiple luxury goods was the top-performing sector in FY2019 with 12.8% sales growth and contributed more than one-third of the total Top 100 luxury goods sales.